 In a one-on-one meeting, managers can get a pulse on the job satisfaction of their employees and a “general feel” for how they are adapting to the company culture, managing their workload, etc. By doing so, they can prevent future talent loss and work-related frustrations from occurring.

-What is the role of a manager in a one-to-one meeting?
+What is a manager's primary role in a one-to-one meeting?

 Although the manager’s exact role in one-to-ones is up for debate, most experts agree that the focus should be on the employee, rather than the manager.